"I get commissions for purchases made through links in this post."

 Riding Surface: Where to Ride

 This might be the most critical decision you make when learning how to skateboard, as far as safety is concerned.
 Rough skating surface is responsible for over 50% of skateboarding injuries.You will probably start skateboarding in a skate park, your driveway, or your friend’s driveway.
 Wherever you choose, ensure that the surface is free of sticks, rocks, and other objects.
-In addition, watch out for cracks in the floor before you start skating, and ensure that there is zero chance of encountering a car.

 Here are some great skateboarding areas that you can begin your lesson at: